suit-wg/architecture/draft-ietf-suit-architecture.md

 Vulnerabilities with Internet of Things (IoT) devices have raised the need for a reliable and secure firmware update mechanism suitable for devices with resource constraints.
-Incorporating such update mechanism to fix vulnerabilities, to update configuration settings as well as adding new functionality is recommended by security experts.
+Incorporating such an update mechanism is a fundamental requirement for fixing vulnerabilities but it also enables other important capabilities such as updating configuration settings as well as adding new functionality.

 In addition to the definition of terminology and an architecture this document motivates the standardization of a manifest format